raahi-chada2004/out_writeapi/README.md

     Parser  json
     Tag     logfile1
 ```
 This establishes an input with the name `tail` with a specified path which uses the `json` parser specified in the `SERVICES` section.
 The tag is the most important part to take note of here, as this will be used to find matches for relevant outputs.
+The paths here is the absolute path to the file.

 Here is an example of an `OUTPUT` section:
 ```